sadafm289/student/_posts/Foundation/B-tools_and_equipment/2025-11-21-tools_quest.md

 toc: True
 layout: post
 title: Github Pages Blog
-description: A key to learning in this class is understanding how to make a Github Pages project.
-This guide will set up and run the project.
-Ultimate
+description: This blog is about how I set up my tools for CSSE.
 permalink: /tools/journey
 ---